Nasiriyah

-Nasiriyah was founded by the Muntafiq tribe in the late 19th century during the Ottoman era.
+Nasiriyah was founded by the Muntafiq tribe in the late 19th century during the era of Ottoman Iraq.
 It has since become a major hub for transportation.
 Nasiriyah is the center of a date-growing area.
 The city's cottage industries include boat-building, carpentry and silver working.
 The city museum has a large collection of Sumerian, Assyrian, Babylonian, and Abbasid artifacts.
 The ruins of the ancient cities of Ur and Larsa are nearby and the Euphrates merges with the Tigris for the final time about 10 kilometres from the city.

 Climate

 Nasiriyah features a hot desert climate (BWh according to the Köppen climate classification), with mild winters and very hot summers.
 Nasiriyah has an average annual mean of 25.0 C, an average annual high of 32.3 C and an average annual low of 17.8 C. July, the warmest month, has a mean of 36.4 C and an average high of 44.8 C (August has the same average high), while the coolest month, January, has a mean of 11.6 C and an average low of 6.2 C.

 Nasiriyah receives 127.7 mm of precipitation annually over 42 precipitation days.
 Summer is drier than winter, and July and August receive no precipitation at all.
 The wettest month and the month with the most precipitation days is January, which receives 27.4 mm of precipitation on average over 7 precipitation days.